 Botolphs Bridge Inn

 The Britannia Inn is a renowned pub and restaurant serving fish & chips and other home cooked food.
-Set two minutes walk from the beach at Dungeness via a walkway opposite, this fantastic pub is in the heart of Dungeness estate, a Site of Special Scientific Interest and home to some extremely rare wildlife.
+A two minute walk from the beach at Dungeness, via a walkway opposite, this fantastic pub is in the heart of Dungeness estate, a Site of Special Scientific Interest and home to some extremely rare wildlife.
 The pub is sited between the two Dungeness lighthouses and within a few minutes walk of the Romney, Hythe and Dymchurch Railway, which dates from 1927.

 Cinque Ports Arms

 The Cinque Ports were a federation of south-eastern ports, the original five being Hastings, New Romney, Hythe, Dover and Sandwich.
-It was built in the 18th century probably on the foundations of an earlier building.
-The building of whitewashed brickwork, deep-pitched roof and rooms with low, beamed ceilings, has changed little for over 100 years.
-The Cinque Ports Arms is is a cosy and friendly welcoming public house with a wealth of oak beams serving upto 4 ever changing real ales.
+It was built in the 18th century, probably on the foundations of an earlier building.
+The building of whitewashed brickwork, deep-pitched roof and rooms with low, beamed ceilings, has barely changed for over 100 years.
+The Cinque Ports Arms is a cosy and friendly, welcoming public house with a wealth of oak beams serving up to 4 ever-changing real ales.